Skip to the main content.

 What Else Might They Find?

-When that storage tank is opened up, what else might they find besides fuel diesel?
+When the storage tank is opened up, what else might they find besides fuel diesel?
 If it’s red ULSD, then you’re more likely now than ever before to find microbes and sludge in the tank.
-ULSD is less resistant to fuel microbes because sulfur used to naturally prevent their growth.
-It’s not really there any more, and all those tanks of red ULSD are more prone to microbial infection than ever before.
+ULSD is less resistant to fuel microbes because sulfur is used to naturally prevent their growth.
+It’s not there anymore, and all those tanks of red ULSD are more prone to microbial infection than ever before.
 Sludge development also goes along with this.
 “Sludge” is really just made up of the heavier components of the diesel fuel.
-Healthy red diesel has everything in healthy solution.
-Introduce microbes, along with longterm exposure to heat and water in the storage tank, and the red diesel fuel becomes unstable, with all those heavy sludge components dropping out of solution and into the tank.
+Healthy red diesel has everything in a healthy solution.
+Introduce microbes, along with long-term exposure to heat and water in the storage tank, and the red diesel fuel becomes unstable, with all those heavy sludge components dropping out of solution and into the tank.

 consider the hybrid approach for your farm fuel

 That’s why farm fuel professionals definitely recommend a healthy PM program on your stored red diesel.
-A simple regiment of fuel stabilizer and preventive biocide treatment stops the primary causes of sludge in red diesel and keeps it healthy useable for far longer than not.
-Farmers don't need much, but their fuel definitely can benefit from these kind of fuel fuel additives.
+A simple regiment of fuel stabilizers and preventive biocide treatment stops the primary causes of sludge in red diesel and keeps it healthy and useable for far longer.
+Farmers don't need much, but their fuel can benefit from these fuel additives.

-Better yet, it may be worth adopting a "three-pronged" hybrid approach to your stored fuel care.
-The right chemical treatments to solve and precent problems, the right periodic mechanical fuel processing to cover the areas chemical treatments can't, and testing to make sure the problems have been solved and aren't coming back.
+Better yet, adopting a "three-pronged" hybrid approach to your stored fuel care may be worth it.
+The right chemical treatments to solve and prevent problems, the right periodic mechanical fuel processing to cover the areas chemical treatments can't, and testing to make sure the problems have been solved and aren't coming back.

 If you are interested in farm diesel storage, you may want to check out these posts: